The Ins and Outs of a Personal Injury Claim in Indiana

 An incident resulting in a permanent injury that limits a person’s physical or mental functioning generally follows a lengthy timeline also.

 “You’re going to go through paper discovery, where both sides are figuring out all the information and taking statements under oath,” says Wrage.
-“Most permanent injury cases result in a lawsuit, but statistics will tell you that roughly 98% of personal injury lawsuits get settled before a trial.
+“Most permanent injury cases result in a lawsuit, but statistics will tell you that roughly 98 percent of personal injury lawsuits get settled before a trial.
 The more a person is hurt, the less likely it is to resolve without filing a lawsuit.”

 Hadler, who focuses on cases involving sexual assault and nursing home negligence, recently brought a claim against an alternative school where her female client was abducted and assaulted by a boys’ program mentor.